 1) High cortisol level's: Belly fat storage has been linked with high cortisol levels.
 Cortisol is the stress hormone released by the body in response to external or internal stress detected by the brain.
 External stress factors could be things like work pressure, relationship and family pressure, long work hours etc. Internal stress could be caused by not eating for long hours, hormonal imbalance in the body, lack of sleep/ rest etc. Cortisol receptors are stored around the belly.
 Research shows that the more the release of cortisol, the more fat cells love to go and sit around the abdomen.
 This cortisol will then hold onto any fat from the food you eat and store it instead of using it as a source of energy.

 Thus, you see a lot of people with lean limbs but a lot of fat around the belly.
 To reduce belly fat, reduce cortisol.
 External stress is not always in our control, we can however control internal stress.
-Taking steps like eating enough micro nutrients so that the body can repair itself, sleeping well and not injecting toxins such as meat/ dairy are some of the ways we can control cortisol activity.
+Taking steps like eating enough micronutrients so that the body can repair itself, sleeping well, and not injecting toxins such as meat/ dairy are some of the ways we can control cortisol activity.

 Lifestyle changes can definitely help reduce stress and cortisol, but so will exploring mental health.
 Include meditation or yin yoga to your daily routine. maybe discuss with an expert about steps you can take to reduce anxiety.
-Something as simple as even working on a daily routine to reduce last minute stress of unplanned activities will help.
+Something as simple as even working on a daily routine to reduce last-minute stress of unplanned activities will help.

-Grains on the other hand, are high in prebiotics, breading the good bacteria.
-Studies suggest that people who consume three servings of whole grains per day tend to have lower belly fat, body mass and a lower tendency to gain weight.
+Grains, on the other hand, are high in prebiotics, breading the good bacteria.
+Studies suggest that people who consume three servings of whole grains per day tend to have lower belly fat, body mass, and a lower tendency to gain weight.

 Eating less processed food and more clean natural food like fruits and vegetables also helps.
-The more you stay away form packaged and process food, the lesser toxins you put into your body and easier it is for the body to digest.
+The more you stay away from packaged and process food, the lesser toxins you put into your body, and the easier it is for the body to digest.
 A lot of times what you think is belly fat might really just be water retention by the body and a bloated belly instead.
 Just a simple lifestyle change of eating at least three servings of fruits and five servings of vegetables per day will help you.

 3) Not including enough MISS (moderate intensity steady state cardio) training as part of your routine- Did you know 'cardio' is a very broad term and there are multiple types of cardio exercises you can do.
 Who knew!
 Read this article I wrote to understand more:

-Unlike HIIT or tabata training which is exceptionally good to build endurance, MISS cardio directly targets stubborn belly fat.
+Unlike HIIT or Tabata training which is exceptionally good to build endurance, MISS cardio directly targets stubborn belly fat.
 MISS cardio is often done for 45- 60 minutes and not very intense.
 Think of taking a brisk walk on the beach or cycling on steady terrain for an hour.
 Your heart rate for this type of cardio should not exceed 40- 60% of your base heart- rate.
 A simple test to check your heart rate would be the 'talk test'.
 You should be able to maintain a conversation with broken sentences during this cardio.
 So jogging/ brisk walking is ok but not a run where you are breathless.

 This video will also throw some insights:

 MISS cardio targets stubborn belly fat but spares lean muscle mass.
 So you will lose fat but not as much muscle mass.
 Even if you can include 30 -40 minutes of steady easy cardio post your main workout, it's great!
-Just turn some netflix on and get on the treadmill for an uphill walk.
+Just turn some Netflix on and get on the treadmill for an uphill walk.